Case studies:

 People Insight have worked with Brewin Dolphin for five years, continually developing the employee survey programme, “Your future, your say” with:

-• Questionnaires based on the PEARL model and including conduct risk, culture change, agile working, diversity and inclusion, reward and learning & development.
+• Questionnaires based on the Pearl™ model and including conduct risk, culture change, agile working, diversity and inclusion, reward and learning and development.

-• Post-survey focus groups facilitated by People Insight, to explore key themes from the survey; collaboration and communication
+• Post-survey focus groups facilitated by People Insight to explore key themes from the survey, including collaboration and communication.

-“The focus groups were really valuable” said Claire, “we’ve been able to launch a range of initiatives based on the outputs.”
-The initiatives include:
+“The focus groups were really valuable,” said Claire.
+“We’ve been able to launch a range of initiatives based on the outputs.”

 • Clearer visibility of organisation values on the intranet.